Sam Yingling

 Sam Yingling (born July 4, 1980) is an American politician from Lake County, Illinois.
-A Democrat, he is a member of the Illinois House of Representatives from the 62nd district.
+A Democrat, he is a former member of the Illinois House of Representatives from the 62nd district.
 A resident of Grayslake, he served as the Avon Township Supervisor prior to his election to the legislature.

-The 62nd district includes all or parts of Gages Lake, Grayslake, Hainesville, Long Lake, Round Lake, Round Lake Beach, Round Lake Park, Third Lake and Wauconda.
+During his time in office, the 62nd district included all or parts of Gages Lake, Grayslake, Hainesville, Long Lake, Round Lake, Round Lake Beach, Round Lake Park, Third Lake and Wauconda.

 Early life, education and career

 Yingling is a third generation resident of Lake County.
 After graduating from Carmel Catholic High School, he attended DePaul University, where he studied public administration and metropolitan land use.
 He then started a small business with his father.
 He later served as the President of the Round Lake Area Chamber of Commerce and as a member of the Round Lake Beach Cultural/Civic Center Foundation and an immigrant help organization, the Mano A Mano Family Resource Center.

 Unhappy with the services that were being provided, Yingling ran for and was elected Avon Township Supervisor in 2009.
 As township supervisor he was the chief executive officer, chairman of the board of trustees and treasurer of all funds including all bridge and road funds.
 He handled the daily operations of the administration building.

 During his time as supervisor he was an advocate for effective spending and efficient government.
 He led the township officials in cutting their own salaries by returning a raise implemented under his predecessor, reduced the budget without cutting services, and lobbied Springfield legislators to make it easier for voters to eliminate his job.